Click2Cloud/Azure-Migrate/migrate/wwi-ecomm-db-legacy.md

 * This WWI is on on-premise infrastructure.
 * WWI wants to migrate their workload on Azure cloud.

-The database that will be migrated is hosted on a Windows 7.
+The database that will be migrated is hosted on a Windows Server 2008 R2.

 Technologies used:
- - Microsoft SQL Server 2005
+ - Microsoft SQL Server 2008 R2

 ## Replicate VMs